PHP

 Super Globals[3]

-$_POST Contains information about variables passed through a form.
+$_POST Variables passed through a form.

-$_COOKIE Contains information about variables passed through a cookie.
+$_COOKIE Variables passed through a cookie.

-$_SESSION Contains information about variables passed through a session.
+$_SESSION Variables passed through a session.

-$_SERVER Contains information about the server environment.
+$_SERVER The server environment.

-$_ENV Contains information about the environment variables.
+$_ENV The environment variables.

-$_FILES Contains information about files uploaded to the script.
+$_FILES Files uploaded to the script.

 Data Types